How to Support Your Creativity

 What to Do When You Don’t Feel Like Painting

-Sometimes you want to be in your studio or do something creative, but you don’t fee like painting.
+Sometimes you want to be in your studio or do something creative, but you don’t feel like painting.
 So what should you do?
 It’s a good idea to do activities that support your painting process, without actually starting on a new canvas.
 I am going to give you several ideas for what to do when you want to support your creative process, but don’t feel like painting.

 1. Organize Your Studio/Work Area